open-concord/standards/declaration.md

 ***This is not required for participation in Concord messaging.***

-Doing so requires submitting an unencrypted block of this form:
-Declarant trip should be used as server trip.
+Doing so requires submitting an unencrypted block of this form (Declarant trip should be used as server trip):

 ```{
     "cont": "{
         "d": <declarant trip code (for validation)>,